klausjung-hannover/Animal-Nutrition/README.md

 ### Installation

-Copy all folders (tabellen and www) and files (server.R and ui.R) in one folder named "Animal-Nutition" on your desktop PC or server.
+Copy all folders (tabellen and www) and files (server.R and ui.R) in one folder named "Animal-Nutrition" on your desktop PC or server.
 Make sure that the R-package Shiny and further R-packages are installed:
 ```r
 install.packages(shiny)